raphael-group/MGW/README.md

 `demos/`
   - `demo_mgw_y7.ipynb` — demo notebook for running MGW on the Y_7 ccRCC slice (Hu '24)
+  - `mouse_align.ipynb` - demo notebook for aligning Spatiotemporal Transcriptomics with MGW on E9.5-10.5 mouse embryo timepoint pair (Chen '22)
-  - `riemannian_mouse_geodesics.ipynb` — code for visualization of the geodesics in the Riemannian pull-back metric of E9.5-10.5 mouse embryo (Chen '22)
+  - `riemannian_mouse_geodesics.ipynb` — demo visualization of the geodesics in the Riemannian pull-back metric of E9.5-10.5 mouse embryo (Chen '22)

 `experiments/`
 - Reproducible experimental notebooks on Stereo-Seq Mouse Embryo, Visium-Xenium alignment of colorectal cancer, MALDI-MSI metabolomics and Visium transcriptomics alignment of human striatum, AFADESI-MSI and Visium alignment of renal cancer.